-The PV Absolute Value Alarms are reported in the four bits in tl PID Mode and Alarm Status word in the loop table, as shown the right.
-We highly recommend using ladder logic to monit these bits.
-The bit-of-word instructions make this easy to d Additionally, you can monitor PID alarms using DirectSOFT.
+The PV Absolute Value Alarms are reported in the four bits in the PID Mode and Alarm Status word in the loop table, as shown to the right.
+We highly recommend using ladder logic to monitor these bits.
+The bit-of-word instructions make this easy to do.
+Additionally, you can monitor PID alarms using Direct SOFT.